This demo relies heavily on a previous demo called Basic

 be helpful to take a look at various pattern shapes from extant

-Tailor's Pattern manuscripts.
+Tailors Pattern Books.
 Examples can be found in the

 Research section of this web